The Benefits of Overindulgence

 (This article was written and provided by Precision Nutrition – the world’s leading nutrition coaching educator and software provider.
 Author: Krista Scott-Dixon, PhD – Director of curriculum at Precision Nutrition )

-To find out more about how we can help you, book a 20-minute consultation (free for all members) with our Coach, Ann Towers at [email protected].
+To find out more about how we can help you, book a 20-minute free consultation with our Coach, Ann Towers at [email protected].